 - If you get stuck in the mud, towing out is at least $1000, and you’ll lose your chance to go.

 - If you’re afraid of getting lost on the hike or the drive is too intimidating, you can always hire a guide.
-They don’t need permits.
+They don’t need permits, but you will.
 We previously used and recommend Dreamland Tours.

 - The hike is exposed and can get very hot.
-Bring appropriate attire, plenty of water & snacks, and sunblock – see below for our packing guide.
+Bring appropriate attire, plenty of water (our favorite travel water bottles), snacks, and sunblock – see below for our packing guide.